johnsonb-ucar/beautiful-soup/docs/rst/assimilation_code/programs/filter/filter.rst

 Separate scripting can be done to support forecasts starting from the analyzed model states.
 After filter exits, the models can be run freely (with no assimilated data) further forward in time using one or more of the last updated model states from filter.
 Since all ensemble members are equally likely a member can be selected at random, or a member close to the mean can be chosen.
-See the `closest_member_tool </assimilation_code/programs/closest_member_tool/closest_member_tool.html>`__ for one way to select a "close" member.
+See the :doc:`../../../assimilation_code/programs/closest_member_tool/closest_member_tool` for one way to select a "close" member.
 The ensemble mean is available to be used, but since it is a combination of all the member states it may not have self-consistent features, so using a single member is usually preferred.

 Evaluating observations without assimilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^